 Three days in Franconia are enough for a good beer route with one base and two excursions.
 Forchheim or Nuremberg work best as your accommodation base.
 Forchheim is ideal for the Kellerwald, Fränkische Schweiz and Bamberg.
 Nuremberg offers more hotels, better long-distance rail access and a good first evening with Altstadthof, Rotbier and Nuremberg bratwurst.
+If Kerwa, Annafest, Bergkirchweih or Sandkerwa is happening during your trip, replace a normal stop with it.
+Do not squeeze everything together.
 For small village breweries, use a car only with a sober driver, or plan train, bus, taxi, hiking route or overnight stay.

 The Concept

-- Day 2: Fränkische Schweiz or Forchheimer Kellerwald
+• Day 2: Fränkische Schweiz, Forchheimer Kellerwald or a seasonal festival

 Which Base?